lvgl/docs_old/hu/html/_sources/overview/style.md.txt

 slider = lv_slider_create(lv_scr_act(), NULL);
 ```

-Themes can be enabled or disabled one by on in `lv_conf.h`.
+Themes can be enabled or disabled one by one in `lv_conf.h`.

 ### Live update
-By default if `lv_theme_set_current(th)` is called again it won't refresh the styles of the existing objects.
-To enable live update of themes enable `LV_THEME_LIVE_UPDATE` in `lv_conf.h`.
+By default, if `lv_theme_set_current(th)` is called again, it won't refresh the styles of the existing objects.
+To enable live update of themes, enable `LV_THEME_LIVE_UPDATE` in `lv_conf.h`.

-Live update will update only those objects whose style are from the theme, i.e. created after the first call of `lv_theme_set_current(th)` or the styles were set manually
+Live update will only update objects using the unchanged theme styles, i.e. objects created after the first call of `lv_theme_set_current(th)` or to which the theme's styles were applied manually.